essey1/essey1/README.md

-# Hello there 👋 my name is Essey T. Araya.
+# Hello there 👋 my name is Essey Araya.

 ### I design and build web applications.